 Question Management response 2.
 What have you determined to be the classes of accounts, transactions and disclosures most at risk to fraud?
-Treasury transactions and Financial Systems supplier bank set up and amendment are considered to be areas of risk, however the Council has in place segregation of duties processes to reduce these risks.
+Treasury transactions and Financial Systems supplier bank set up and amendment are considered to be areas of risk, however the council has in place segregation of duties processes to reduce these risks.
 These areas are also tested annually in line with the annual internal audit plan.
-3. Are you aware of any instances of actual, suspected or alleged fraud, errors or other irregularities either within Walsall Metropolitan Borough Council as a whole or within specific departments since 1 April 2020?
-No As a management team, how do you communicate risk issues (including fraud) to those charged with governance?
+3. Are you aware of any instances of actual, suspected or alleged fraud, errors or other irregularities either within Walsall Metropolitan Borough Council as a whole or within specific departments since 1 April 2021?
+There are 2 potential cases under investigation, which Audit Committee have been advised about and will be updated on as the investigations continues and progress/actions/outcomes are known.
+As a management team, how do you communicate risk issues (including fraud) to those charged with governance?
 Where fraud or corruption is reported, there are robust mechanisms in place to report on and address these.
 Internal Audit present regular summary reports on their work activity including where suspected fraud has taken place and has been investigated.
 Significant breaches of internal control are reported to Audit Committee.
-Follow up audits are done where there is a No or Limited assurance finding and these are reported to the Committee.
+Follow up audits are done where there is a No or Limited assurance finding and for Priority 1 recommendations, and these are reported to the Committee.
 The Committee calls in senior managers as appropriate to receive assurance that breaches or significant control weaknesses are being addressed.
 'Notification of any issues of importance for consideration at a future meeting' is also a standard item on the agenda of each meeting of the Committee which gives a vehicle by which members can be informed of any significant breaches of internal control.
 Significant breaches of control are reported to the Committee and follow up reports made as appropriate.